streetwriters/notesnook/docs/help/contents/organizing-notes/organize-notes-using-notebooks.md

 :::tabs key:platform
 == Desktop/Web
-1. Click on the Notebook icon at the top of the side menu.
+1. Click the Notebook icon at the top of the side menu.
-2. Click on the `+` button on top right corner of the side menu.
+2. Click the `+` button on top right corner of the side menu.
 3. Add a title for your notebook, and optionally, a description.
-4. Click on the `{{create}}` button
+4. Click the `{{create}}` button
 5. You have created your first notebook in Notesnook == Mobile
-1. Tap on the Notebook icon at the bottom of the side menu.
+1. Tap the Notebook icon at the bottom of the side menu.
-2. Press the `+` button on the bottom right corner
+2. Tap the `+` button on the bottom right corner
 3. Add a title for your notebook, and optionally, a description.
-4. Press the `{{add}}` button.
+4. Tap the `{{add}}` button.
 5. You have created your first notebook in Notesnook.
 :::

 ::: info
 Starting from v3, you can create new Notebooks inside existing notebooks.
-Simply go to any notebook's properties and click on "Add notebook".
+Simply go to any notebook's properties and click "Add notebook".
 :::

 ## Editing a notebook

 :::tabs key:platform
 == Desktop/Web
-1. Click on the Notebook icon at the top of the side menu.
+1. Click the Notebook icon at the top of the side menu.
-2. Right click on the Notebook you want to edit and select "Edit" from dropdown.
+2. Right click the Notebook you want to edit and select "Edit" from dropdown.
 3. Edit your notebook.
-4. Click on `{{save}}` button to save the changes.
+4. Click `{{save}}` button to save the changes.
 == Mobile
-1. Tap on the Notebook icon at the bottom of the side menu.
+1. Tap the Notebook icon at the bottom of the side menu.
 2. Hold down on the notebook you wish to edit.
-3. Press on `{{editNotebook}}`
+3. Tap `{{editNotebook}}`
 4. Edit your notebook
-5. Press `{{save}}` button to save changes
+5. Tap `{{save}}` button to save changes
 :::

 ## Creating a new note in a notebook